Dharchu/AnalytIQ/README.md

 ### 3. Create an Admin User (Required for Admin Dashboard)

-**Important**: For security, admin users are not created through the public signup page.
+**Important**: For security reasons, there are no default admin credentials.
+You must create an admin user manually by following these steps.
+This prevents shipping default credentials in a production environment.

 1.  **Sign up** for a new account through the application's regular signup page.
-2.  **Connect** to your MongoDB database using a tool like MongoDB Compass.
+2.  **Connect** to your MongoDB database using a tool like MongoDB Compass or the `mongo` shell.
 3. Navigate to the `users` collection and find the user you just created.
 4.  **Edit** the user's document and change the `role` field from `"user"` to `"admin"`.

+After completing these steps, you can log in with the email and password you signed up with to access the admin dashboard.

+#### Sample Admin Credentials (For Local Demo)

+For a quick local demonstration, you can use the following credentials.
+You must first create this user through the signup page and then promote them to an admin in the database as described above.

+-   **Username**: `Admin`
+-   **Password**: `admin123`

+**Security Warning**: These credentials are for local testing and demonstration only.
+Do not use them in a production environment.
+Always follow the secure practice of creating your own unique admin user for any real deployment.

 ### 4. Run the Application